lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.

 * AppIID: Application Interface Identifier.
-Second part of the IPv6 address that identifies the application server interface.
+The IID that identifies the application server interface.

 * Bi: Bidirectional, a rule entry that applies to headers of packets travelling in either direction (Up and Dw, see this glossary).